1up-lab/OneupUploaderBundle/Resources/doc/index.md

     type: uploader
 ```

+The default directory that is used to upload files to is `web/uploads/{mapping_name}`.

+> It was reported that in some cases this directory was not created automatically.
+Please double check its existance if the upload does not work for you.

 ### Step 4: Prepare your frontend

 No matter what library you choose, be sure to connect the corresponding endpoint property to the dynamic route created from your mapping.
 To get a url for a specific mapping you can use the `oneup_uploader.templating.uploader_helper` service as follows: